ThomasGareau/thomasgareau/_pages/publications.md

 <ul>
   <li>Jabbour, A., Cakir, S., Coulombe, M., Fréchet, N., <strong>Gareau-Paquette, T.</strong>, Leblanc, J., Liang, B., Pautonnier, V., Rafie, T., Taylor, M., Vandewalle, V., Bergeron, M., Kostelka, F., & Dassonneville, R. "Do Political Surveys Overestimate Affective Polarization?"
 Revise and Resubmit at *Journal of Politics*.</li>

   <li>Bélanger, E., Mongrain, P., <strong>Gareau-Paquette, T.</strong>, & Mahéo, V.A.
 "A Party that Went Viral?
-The Drivers of Support for the Parti Conservateur du Québec in the 2022 Election."</li> Revise and Resubmit at the *Canadian Journal of Political Science/Revue canadienne de science politique*.</li>
+The Drivers of Support for the Parti Conservateur du Québec in the 2022 Election."
+Revise and Resubmit at the *Canadian Journal of Political Science/Revue canadienne de science politique*. </li>

   <li>Daoust, J.-F., & <strong>Gareau-Paquette, T.</strong> "How Stable are Attitudes toward Scotland Independence and Who Changes Their Minds?"</li> Revise and Resubmit at *Nations and Nationalism*.</li>